joshbegley/nyt-latest/README.md

 `Djokovic, 38, leaves the organization at the center of its most significant undertaking since its founding.`\
 https://nytimes.com/athletic/6940085/2026/01/04/novak-djokovic-ptpa-tennis-player-organization-leaves/

-**Saints-Falcons takeaways: Atlanta beats New Orleans to give NFC South win to Carolina**\
+**Saints-Falcons takeaways: Atlanta beats New Orleans to hand NFC South to Carolina**\
 `Atlanta's win created a three-way tie for the top of the NFC South, which the Panthers won on a tiebreaker.`\
 https://nytimes.com/athletic/6939684/2026/01/04/saints-falcons-score-result-takeaways-nfc-south-champion/